 - 2. The allowance of sick leave provided for in this Article shall accrue in the manner specified herein while the employee is absent on military leave. - B. In all cases where an employee is compelled to be absent from duty on account of illness, injury, or pregnancy (to the extent allowed by law), the employee shall report the same as soon as practicable to the Department.
-The Department may require such employee to be examined by the Occupational Health and Safety Division of the Personnel Department, which shall only report to the Department that the employee is or is not capable of performing the essential duties of his/her position.
+The Department may require such employee to be examined by the Occupational Health and Safety Division of the Personnel Department, which shall only report to the Department that the employee is or is not capable of performing the essential duties of their position.
 Any employee who has used less than five consecutive sick days shall not be subject to such mandatory examination. - C. The Department may also require, to the extent the law permits, that the employee provide proof from a health care provider which shall include the necessity for the absence and an anticipated return-to-duty date.
 The request for proof by the Department must be based on articulable facts.
-Failure to provide the required proof may result in the termination of the employee's sick benefits for the incident in question. - D. In all cases where an employee is absent for eight or more consecutive days due to illness or injury, the employee shall provide proof from a health care provider which shall include the necessity for the absence, anticipated return-to-duty date, and duty restrictions, if any.

-- E. An employee shall be allowed to utilize sick leave benefits not to exceed an aggregate of 96 hours in any one calendar year for the purpose of securing preventive medical, dental, optical or other like treatment or examination for the employee and for the members of the employee's immediate family. - F. Every female employee shall be entitled to use sick leave accrued pursuant to this Article if unable to work on account of her pregnancy, childbirth or related medical conditions. - G. No sick leave at partial pay shall be used by any employee unless and until all sick leave with full pay to which the employee is entitled has been used.
+Failure to provide the required proof may result in the termination of the employee's sick benefits for the incident in question. - D. In all cases where an employee is absent for eight or more consecutive days due to illness or injury, the employee shall provide proof from a health care provider which shall include the necessity for the absence, anticipated return-to-duty date, and duty restrictions, if any. - E. An employee shall be allowed to utilize sick leave benefits not to exceed an aggregate of 96 hours in any one calendar year for the following purposes: diagnosis, care, or treatment of a health condition, or preventive care, of an employee, or an employee's designated person, as defined in this Article, or an employee's immediate family member, as defined in the Family and Medical Leave article of this MOU. - F. For purposes of this Article, "designated person" means a person identified by the employee at the time the employee requests paid sick leave.
+Employees are limited to only one designated person per 12-month period. - G. Every female employee shall be entitled to use sick leave accrued pursuant to this Article if unable to work on account of her pregnancy, childbirth or related medical conditions. - H. No sick leave at partial pay shall be used by any employee unless and until all sick leave with full pay to which the employee is entitled has been used. - I. Accumulated Sick Leave